Leomv55/vms/README.md

 ## Features

-- CRUD operations for vendors
+- :pencil: CRUD operations for vendors
-- Performance metrics calculation
+- :chart_with_upwards_trend: Performance metrics calculation
-- Authentication with token-based authentication
+- :lock: Authentication with token-based authentication
-- API endpoints for integration with other systems
+- :gear: API endpoints for integration with other systems

 ## Installation